Compare & Save on Conveyancing Solicitors

 Sellers tend to overprice their property, overvaluing by 5-10%.
 This means that putting in a cheeky offer that is 15% below the asking price is actually closer to the property’s value.

-When you put in an offer on a house, the seller may provide a counteroffer, meaning that you will be in a position to negotiate.
+When you put in an offer on a house, the seller may provide a counteroffer, meaning that you will be in a position to negotiate the house price.

 Compare Local Conveyancers